lovelylain/hass_ingress/README.md

 ## Configuration

-To enable Ingress panels in your installation, add the following to your `configuration.yaml` file:
+To enable Ingress panels in your installation, add the following to your `configuration.yaml` file, then restart HA:

 ```yaml
 ingress: